-Source: https://www.consumer.ftc.gov/articles/0272-how-keep-your-personal-information-secure your home network as if they had your wi-fi password.
+usually not encrypted, and this means those documents can potentially be seen by your internet provider.
+It also means anyone at the internet provider's end can connect to your home network as if they had your wi-fi password.
 This lets a malicious user get "in the front gate" of your home network, making it much easier to attack individual systems.

-An inexpensive way to protect the privacy of the traffic on your home network is to connect a second router, which typically costs \$50-\$100 US.
-This lets you isolate all of your home traffic onto the second router you personally control, without exposing it to the Internet provider (and potentially malicious hackers).
-An Internet search for "how to connect a second home router" will provide plenty of information.
+An inexpensive way to protect the privacy of the traffic on your home network is to connect a second router, which typically costs \$50-\$100.
+This lets you isolate all of your home traffic onto the second router you personally control, without exposing it to the internet provider (and potentially malicious hackers).

+An internet search for "how to connect a second home router" will provide plenty of information.
 You might want a technically-inclined friend's help, but it probably won't be necessary.
 They aren't difficult to set up, and it should only take a few minutes.

-Some people choose to add a second internal "guest" router, for example to allow visiting guests to use wi-fi without exposing the private home network.
+Some people choose to add a second internal "guest" router, for example, to allow visiting guests to use wi-fi without exposing the private home network.
 This can make sense in a group house situation where you might not personally know everyone who will be using your wi-fi.